jaakkopaakkonen/rung/README.md

 # Task
-Task is a single piece or module of execution which always has a name, or target, in string format.

-Task always has also content of what it actually does.
+Task is a single piece or module of execution which always has a name in string format and content of what it actually does.

 The content, the actual work implementation of the task can be defined in a shell script, python code or with json configuration files.